 Why Do People Use Capos?

-To benefit from the capo, all the guitarist needs to do is place it on the desired fret, but they should also make sure it’s on the wood area, and not the metal part of the fret.
+To benefit from the capo, all the guitarist needs to do is place it on the desired fret, but they should also make sure it’s on the wood area and not the metal part of the fret.
 However, at the same time, you want to be close to this fret wire and not in an arbitrary spot on the fret.

-How The Guitar Capo Works
+How To Use A Guitar Capo